andreas-seiderer/Eventerpretor/Readme.md

 ## Building
 An installed version of gradle and Java JDK 8 is required.
 With the console you just have to type in "gradle build" in the "gradle" directory of this repository.

-Another option is to use IntellJ Idea where you can import the gradle project.
+Another option is to use IntelliJ Idea where you can import the gradle project and use the "gradle [build]" task.

+## Running pipelines
+### with gradle
+With installed gradle and Java JDK 8 you can directly run the examples from console.
+Enter the gradle directory of this repository and run ```gradle run --args="main_timer2stdout.groovy ../examples/basic 0"```.

+### with IntelliJ Idea
+After importing the project in the gradle directory you can set up IntelliJ Idea to run the program by choosing the run task.
+You have to edit it so that arguments are passed to Eventerpretor by setting "Arguments" to ```run --args="main_timer2stdout.groovy ../examples/basic 0"``` in the "gradle [run]" configuration dialog.

 ## Nodes
 Pipelines can contain three different types of processing nodes: "input", "transform", "output".